bread-and-pepper/django-userena/docs/settings.rst

 readable version that gets displayed in the form.
 The integer stands for the amount of days that this string represents.

-USERINA_FORBIDDEN_USERNAMES
+USERENA_FORBIDDEN_USERNAMES
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Default: ``('signup', 'signout', 'signin', 'verify', 'me', 'password')`` (tuple)

 A tuple containing the names which cannot be used as username in the signup
 form.

-.. _userina-mugshot-gravatar:
+.. _userena-mugshot-gravatar:

-USERINA_MUGSHOT_GRAVATAR
+USERENA_MUGSHOT_GRAVATAR
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Default: ``True`` (boolean)

 A boolean defining if mugshots should fallback to `Gravatar
 <http://en.gravatar.com/>`_ service when no mugshot is uploaded by the user.

-USERINA_MUGSHOT_DEFAULT
+USERENA_MUGSHOT_DEFAULT
 ~~~~~~~~~~~~~~~~~~~~~~~
 Default: ``identicon`` (string)

 A string for the default image used when no mugshot is found.
 This can be
-either a URI to an image or if :ref:`userina-mugshot-gravatar` is
+either a URI to an image or if :ref:`userena-mugshot-gravatar` is
 ``True`` one of the following options:

 ``404``